South African scientists map HIV antibodies in vaccine hunt

 The study, by a consortium of scientists from the NICD, local universities and the U.S. Vaccine Research Centre of the National Institute of Allergy and Infectious Diseases, was published in the journal Nature.

 Humans respond to HIV by producing antibodies to fight the virus.
-In most cases, the antibodies do not neutralize, or kill, different strains of the virus.
-But a few known as "broadly neutralizing antibodies" are able to break through a protective layer around the HIV virus and kill it.
+In most cases, the antibodies do not neutralise, or kill, different strains of the virus.
+But a few known as "broadly neutralising antibodies" are able to break through a protective layer around the HIV virus and kill it.

 The researchers had been able to clone the antibodies and would test if they were able to give immunity to a person without the virus, Morris said.